Mary Fowler: Media commentary

-Endorsements
+Endorsements and recognition

 Ahead of the 2023 World Cup, Fowler was engaged as one of the Australian faces of Adidas, and as a brand ambassador for Rebel Sport, a sporting goods retailer.
 In December 2023, she became a brand ambassador for Rise & Shine, a childcare provider.

 In May 2024, Mattel announced the manufacture of a new Barbie doll in Fowler's likeness, along with that of seven other athletes, including Venus Williams.